EUDAT-B2STAGE/B2STAGE-GridFTP/README.md

 - CMake 2.7 or higher

+- iRODS with iRODS-dev packages (see http://irods.org/download/)

 - globus-gridftp-server-progs
 - libglobus-common-dev (.deb) or globus-common-devel (.rpm)
 - libglobus-gridftp-server-dev (.deb) or globus-gridftp-server-devel (.rpm)
 - libglobus-gridmap-callout-error-dev (.deb) or globus-gridmap-callout-error-devel (.rpm) (see http://www.ige-project.eu/downloads/software/releases/downloads)

+- libcurl4-openssl-dev

-It is possible to use the official gridftp server package without recompiling it.
+It is possible to use the official iRODS and gridftp server packages without recompiling it.

 1. Create a deployment folder: